 The Travel Education Framework (TEF) is a resource to assist specialist schools with planning a sequential developmentprogram that gives students the knowledge, skills and confidence to successfully travel independently between home and school using public transport.

 The conveyance allowance is a contribution towards transport costs and is not intended to cover the full cost of transporting children to and from school.
-The allowance is an acknowledgement of the sometimes limited transport options available outside metropolitan Melbourne and particularly assists students who attend their nearest school but do not have access to a free school bus service.

 Your child’s school will be able to advise you about the eligibility criteria and will apply on your child's behalf.